forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/describe.md

 ---

 ## sfdx scanner:rule:describe
 Provides detailed information about a rule.
-Information includes its description, language (such as Apex or Java) and the error message that user can expect if this rule violation occurs.
+Information includes the rule’s language (such as Apex or Java), the violation it detects, and example code of the violation.
 The command output also includes the rule's categories and rulesets.

 ## Usage